 Allowable stress design for masonry is to be per § 2107.
 Allowable stress design is a structural design method that is based on some of the oldest principals of structural eingineering.
 First, loads and forces acting on a structure are determined.
-Then the ability of the structural materials to resist those forces without encountering elastic deformations is determined, based on the sizes of the structural members and the allowable forces within them.
+Then the ability of the structural materials to resist those forces without encountering elastic deformations is determined. based on the sizes of the structural members and the allowable forces within them.
 Then a factor of safety is applied to the ability of the materials to resist the forces to determine the final design sizes of structural members.
-For masonry, allowable stress design is to be per the standards of TMS 402/ACI 530/ASCE 5, or TMS 403.
+For masonry, allowable stress design is to be per the standards of Chapters 1 through 8 of TMS 402 except as modified by § 2107.2 through 2107.3, which are reinforcement lap splice exceptions to TMS 402.
 Seismic design per § 2106 and the modifications contained in § 2107 are to be applied in concert with the standards.